 Are there markets in Shantou Old Town?

-Yes, Shantou Old Town is known for its bustling markets, with the “Qingping Market” being a highlight.
-Here, visitors can experience the vibrant local culture, sample fresh produce, and discover unique treats.
+Yes, Shantou Old Town is home to bustling markets where visitors can experience the lively local culture, sample fresh produce, and indulge in unique treats.
+One of the highlights is the “Qingping Market.”

 How is the cultural heritage of Shantou Old Town preserved?

-The local community and authorities have undertaken restoration and conservation efforts to preserve the town’s architectural heritage.
-Additionally, the town hosts traditional festivals, performances, and workshops to celebrate its cultural roots.
+The local community and authorities in Shantou Old Town have made great efforts to preserve the town’s architectural heritage through restoration and conservation projects.
+Additionally, the town hosts traditional festivals, performances, and workshops to keep the cultural heritage alive.

 What can families with children enjoy in Shantou Old Town?